marmolejo/bittorrent-client/README.md

 #### `client.on('torrent', function (torrent) {})`

-Emitted when a torrent is ready to be used (i.e. metadata is available).
+Emitted when a torrent is ready to be used (i.e. metadata is available and storage is ready).
 See the torrent section for more info on what methods a `torrent` has.

 #### `client.add(torrentId, [opts], [function ontorrent (torrent) {}])`